FREAC/PyUTM/README.md

 - `fname` *(optional)*: the name of the file to which the UIDs are written
   - The output file must be in the same format as the input data
-- `uid_column`: the header of the column to which the UIDs are written
+- `column`: the header of the column to which the UIDs are written
   - The default column name is **UID_REFS**
 - `precision`: the desired precision of the UIDs, in meters
   - The default precision is **10 meters**